daniel-ac-martin/apidoc/README.md

 approach is that the API is at least strictly defined, though it may still become outdated.

-Intermingling API documentation generally causes at least one of the following
+Intermingling API documentation with source code generally causes at least one of the following problems:
-problems:

 	1. The source code becomes much harder to read as considerable screen space is given over to the documentation comments.